NewAlexandria/leadership_readme/wiki-best-practices.md

 Just like the company having a home, your team in your department will have a single page that is the basis of all related information.
 It will also include links to important tools, practices, and related resources.

+Consider a possible template

+* team
+* charter
+* resources owned, repos
+* OKRs
+* Reporting
+* Jira / backlogs
+* major wiki points, e.g. retrospectives, other common page types, etc.
+* Patents / IP
+* Forums / Q&A / unanswered
+* comms, internal & external

-If you notice anything that is important to your work, but it’s not mentioned there, you should feel free to add it to the page anytime.
-You can confirm where it goes, but proactively adding it trumps losing track of an important thought.
+If you notice anything that is important to your work, but it’s not mentioned on your team's pages, you should feel free to add it to an existing page or a new page anytime.
+You can confirm where it goes, but proactively adding information trumps losing track of an important thought.
+Take note of whether a page is a historic record (static) vs. a more-active living document.

 ### Make templates